sheejantripathi/cookbook/README.md

 ## Features

 - **User Authentication**: Secure login system using Google OAuth.
+- **Secure APIs: USed laravel sanctum to generate and validate access_token.
 - **Recipe Listing**: Display all recipes posted by users on the homepage.
 - **Search Functionality**: Search recipes based on a specific ingredient.
 - **CRUD Operations**: